 What variables should be used to get a “nat rep” sample?

 There is no single definitive answer – it depends on the research objective and the geography.
-For example age, gender, region and social class may be used in the UK; age, gender, region and ethnicity in the US; or age, gender, region and language spoken in Belgium.
+For example age, gender questions, region and social class may be used in the UK; age, gender, region and ethnicity in the US; or age, gender, region and language spoken in Belgium.

 Age, gender and geographic region are often allied with something that differentiates by economic wellbeing.
 This could be income, education, social class or home ownership REP

-In the absence of other instructions, in North America, SSI will use age, gender and one additional variable which differentiate by economic well-being.
+In the absence of other instructions, in North America, QuestionPro Audience will use age, gender and one additional variable which differentiate by economic well-being.
 (In North America, representation by geography falls naturally.)
-In Europe, in the absence of other instructions, SSI will use age, gender and region, since “economic wellbeing” data is not available from the census in all geographies.
+In Europe, in the absence of other instructions, Audience will use age, gender and region, since “economic wellbeing” data is not available from the census in all geographies.